pocc/pcapgraph/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~
 * These package managers have it in their repositories:
   ``apt``, ``dnf``, ``pacman``, ``brew``, ``choco``, ``...``
-* To download and install precomplied binaries, visit
+* To download and install precompiled binaries, visit
   `Wireshark's website <https://www.wireshark.org/download.html>`_.

 2. Install Python3